nyawox/psilocybin/README.md

 ```

 ### Using your own layout
 Visit [here](layout/) for examples of how to configure your layout.
-Ensure you set `psilocybin.ansi.config` for layers, `psilocybin.config` for aliases and chords, and `psilocybin.magic.rules` and `psilocybin.magic.rptRules` for your custom magic rules.
+Ensure you set `psilocybin.ansi.config` for layers,
+`psilocybin.config` for aliases and chords,
+as well as `psilocybin.magic.rules` and `psilocybin.magic.rptRules` for your custom magic rules.